Environmental Protection and Other Legislation Amendment Bill 2020

 12.54 pmMs LUISupports

-Supported the establishment of the Rehabilitation Commissioner as critical for improving rehabilitation outcomes in the resources sector.
+Supported the environmental protection bill for establishing the Rehabilitation Commissioner and improving rehabilitation outcomes in the resources sector.

 These legislative reforms are critical for the future of environmental protection and addressing equity issues to create economic opportunities for First Nation peoples.2020-08-11View Hansard